astropy/astropy/docs/nddata/utils.rst

 First, let's simulate a single source on a 2D data array.
 If you would like to simulate many sources, see :ref:`bounding-boxes`.
 ..
 Note: The pair convention is inconsistent.
-THe position argument is specified
+The position argument is specified
 .. as (x,y), however the size argument is reverse (y,x)

     >>> import numpy as np